 During a severe flooding event, emergency services are put in place.
 Oyster Harbor will provide notification to residents of these services, along with details, when an emergency occurs.
 These service typically are:

-- St Anne’s and Hillsmere elementary schools usually allows emergency parking – call the schools to verify
+- St. Anne’s and Hillsmere Elementary School usually allow emergency parking – call the schools to verify.

 Oyster Harbor Citizens Association’s role